 The District distinguishes operating revenues and expenses from nonoperating items.
 Operating revenues and expenses of the District generally result from the primary operations of the District.
 The operating revenues of the District include base funding authorized by TCA § 7-86-303, excess funding authorized by TCA § 7-86-130, and other miscellaneous operating revenues.
-Operating expenses include the costs to provide emergency communication services, administrative expenses, and depreciation on capital assets.
+Operating expenses include the costs to provide emergency communication services, administrative expenses, and depreciation/amortization on capital and intangible assets.
 All revenues and expenses not meeting this definition are reported as nonoperating revenues and expenses.